Supervisor/supervisor/README.txt

   from process log file rotation.
 Set this to 0 to indicate an unlimited number of backups.
 Default: 10.

-Signals

-  Killing supervisord with SIGHUP will stop all processes, reload the configuration from the config file, and restart all processes.

-  Killing supervisord with SIGUSR2 will rotate the supervisord and child stdout log files.

 Examples of Program Configurations

   Postgres 8.14::